Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: My performance is bad or I get stutters.
 What can I do?

 > A: Vagabond is probably *the heaviest* modlist out there.
 No plans for performance version.
 Either get better hardware or try another modlist.
 Alternatively you may consider [DLSS](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md#patreon-dlss-for-enb).

+## Q: My performance is bad or I get stutters.
+What can I do?

+> A: There is no official ultrawide support for Vagabond.

 ## Q: Can I play the list in first person?